BenCellini/state-observability/README.md

 # state-observability
-Numerical tools for anlayzing the observability of induvidual states of a synamicla system.
+Numerical tools for anlayzing the observability of induvidual states of a dynamical system.